mercadona/rele/README.md

 You'll also need to set up two variables with the Google Cloud credentials:
 `RELE_GC_CREDENTIALS` and `RELE_GC_PROJECT_ID`.

+You can use `RELE_SUB_PREFIX` to add a prefix to all your subscription names, for example, with your project name.

 NOTE: Ensure that [`CONN_MAX_AGE`](https://docs.djangoproject.com/en/2.2/ref/settings/#conn-max-age) is set to 0 in your worker.
 The Django default value is 0.